 YES!
 Investing in our dogs has rewards!

-For females, the family will get $100.00 for each puppy that is raised and sold from her litter.
+For females, the family will get $100.00 for each litter a female produces.

 For males, each time the male "visits the facility" the family is paid $100.00 if there is a litter resulting from the breeding, regardless of if the male is used to breed a Ridge View female or a female owned by another breeder.